polterguy/magic.node/README.md

 * `magic.node.contracts.IFileService`
 * `magic.node.contracts.IFolderService`
 * `magic.node.contracts.IStreamService`
+* `magic.node.contracts.IRootResolver`

 If you want to do this, you would probably want to manually declare your own implementation for these classes, by tapping into _"magic.library"_ somehow, or not invoking its default method that binds towards the default implementation classes somehow.

+In addition the above file interfaces, the following interfaces are also declared in magic.node.extensions.

+* `magic.node.contracts.IMagicConfiguration` - Allows you to override (parts) of the internally used configuration object.
+* `magic.node.contracts.IServiceCreator` - Helper interface allowing you to avoid the service locator pattern, yet still dynamically create services on a per need basis from within your own C# code.

 ## Project website